armadaproject/armada/CONTRIBUTING.md

 Likewise, if you have developed a cool new feature or improvement, then send us a pull request!

-If you want to brainstorm a potential new feature, hop on over to our Gitter room, listed below.
+If you want to brainstorm a potential new feature, hop on over to the Discussions page, listed below.

 ## Discussions